A U.S. Welcome for Ukrainian Families Recalls Refugee Relocations of the Past

 But some Vietnamese refugees, like Carolee Tran, who arrived in this country when she was 8, faced significant hardship and racism.
 Her name, GiaoUyen, was Americanized.
 “My father told us, “if they can’t say your name, they won’t think of you as a person,” she told us.

 Today, as Afghan and Ukrainian migrants settle in the United States, we asked whether refugee resettlement is better now than it was for Vietnamese refugees 50 years ago, and what may be owed to people across the globe fleeing war, destruction and despair.

 As Kenneth Quinn, a former ambassador and foreign service officer told us, “All societies are determined by answering that question: To whom do I have an obligation?”

 Are you a teacher?
-Retro Report has a free lesson plan and student activity to help you teach about immigration and migration in middle and high school classrooms.
-You can also register for our free educator webinar “Tools for Teaching About Immigration and Migration” on April 13.
+Retro Report has a free lesson and education resource to help you teach about immigration and migration in middle and high school classrooms.